 Outputs, Required: Success or Failure.

 Outputs, Optional: Policy Control Request Trigger of UE Policy Association.
-In the case of H-PCF is producer, UE access selection and PDU Session selection related policy information.
+In the case of H-PCF is producer, UE related policy information.

 5.2.5.7 Npcf_EventExposure service

 5.2.5.7.1 General

 Service description: This service enables an NF to subscribe and get notified about PCF events for a group of UE(s) or any UE accessing a combination of (DNN, S-NSSAI).